RYA Day Skipper Practical Sail Tips – How to Be Prepared

 You may want to pick somewhere close to home, somewhere you intend to sail afterwards, or somewhere you can call a holiday.

-What Questions Should You Ask Before Booking?
+What Questions Should I Ask Before Booking?

 Ideally you want to check how many will be on your course, 3 or 4 being a good number.
 5, unless on a larger boat, is generally too many.